 So how can you apply this to your business?
 There are many ways that we can apply the principle of scarcity into our business to reduce buyer decision-making times and increase conversion rates.
 Here are a few suggestions:

 - Creating loyalty schemes or exclusive clubs – A brilliant incentive and way of retaining clients and encouraging them to repeat purchase.

 - Limiting available places to events – Whether paid or free, this is a way of creating urgency, especially as available tickets reduce.

 - Putting a time limit on a quote – Often this is not applied to a quote or is hidden away in the small T&Cs.
 Highlighting an expiry date of a quoted price forces a decision to be made and takes back the power of the situation.

 - Limited capacity – If you have a strong order book, highlight this with proposals to create urgency from the decision-maker.
 Many company’s wrongly assume when they signup, work will begin almost immediately.
 Highlighting lead times and capacity at the time of proposing creates urgency and reduces sales pipeline times from lead entry to converted customer.

-We applied scarcity to sell over 70 tickets to Fruitful Marketing?s first, free quarterly seminar in September 2017 (where we won a retained client who still works with Fruitful Marketing today) and to achieve a sell-out for our first ever paid training session, conducted in partnership with Moxie Business Marketing in October 2019.?
-If you would like to discuss scarcity further or if I can help you improve leads, sales and conversion rates by applying psychological principals into your marketing please email me directly at email@example.com.
+We applied scarcity to sell over 70 tickets to Fruitful Marketing’s first, free quarterly seminar in September 2017 (where we won a retained client who still works with Fruitful Marketing today) and to achieve a sell-out for our first ever paid training session, conducted in partnership with Moxie Business Marketing, in October 2019.
+If you would like to discuss scarcity further or if I can help you improve leads, sales and conversion rates by applying psychological principles into your marketing please email me directly at firstname.lastname@example.org.